Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – May cast priest spells.
 – May spontaneously convert memorized spells to healing ones (Good and Neutral Clerics) or harming ones (Evil Clerics).
-– At 1st level chooses a domain that grants <PRO_HIMHER> access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses a domain that grants her access to additional spells, normally not available to Clerics of other domains.
 – Hit Die: d8
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell